firebitsbr/PazBAS/README.md

 # Game Logic
 Player must find the letter that repeats X times in the matrix.

-The message indicating the letter to find appears above the matrix:
+Above the letters matrix there is the hint message for the character to guess:
-- 1X: indicates a letter that appears once
+- 1X: indicates a character that appears once
-- 2X: indicates a letter that appears twice
+- 2X: indicates a character that appears twice
-- 3X: indicates a letter that appears three times
+- 3X: indicates a character that appears three times

 The time is limited to 10 seconds, a new matrix is presented when it expires.

-If you guess the letter the remaining time is added to the score, otherwise subtracted.
+If you guess the character the remaining time is added to the score otherwise subtracted.

 # Source Description